vicgoodall/cegindryslwyn/README.md

 * Google Fonts: Provided the main font used for this project, Open Sans, via the style.css file.
 * Font Awesome: Provided the social media icons located in the footer.
 * Bootstrap: Provided the grid system used throughout the site to create a responsive design.
 Bootstrap was also particularly useful to build the carousel and the booking form.
+* TinyPNG was used to reduce image size.
 * Gitpod: For writing code, committing anf pushing to GitHub.
 * GitHub: Storage of the prokect once pushed.
 * Chrome DevTools: The primary resource for manual testing, particularly in testig the responsiveness of the design.